trondal/eslint/README.md

 ## Override global rules.

-If you want to change the rules globally, it should be commitet into this repo, and can be set in the "rules" section of index.js.
+If you want to change the rules globally, it should be commited into this repo, and can be set in the "rules" section of index.js.
 If your project has "special" needs, override the rules in the project, not this repo.